Primary school children launch willow tree planting project in bid to become more sustainable

-Albany Village Primary School children launch willow tree planting project to become more sustainable and replace palstic
+Albany Village Primary School children launch willow tree planting project to become more sustainable and replace plastic

 Children at a Wearside school have launched their own sustainable willow tree planting initiative and have urged world leaders “to do your job properly” following the COP26 summit.